 Mid-Tier

 Mid-tier is where you can expect to spend from $100 to $200.
-There are a decent amount of options in this range, but in our experience, most shades fall in the budget or premium buckets — the middle tier kind of gets left behind, barring a set of premium frames that come with a few affordable lens options.
+There are a decent number of options in this range, but in our experience, most shades fall in the budget or premium buckets — the middle tier kind of gets left behind, barring a set of premium frames that come with a few affordable lens options.

 Generally, in the mid-tier, you’ll get a better-quality frame but will sacrifice when it comes to lenses, foregoing advanced features in favor of design and durability.
 If you don’t need serious lenses or are looking for something that is suited for low-light situations, you’ll be able to find some really good options in this range, like the Smith Seeker with the low-light-ready Rose lens.